-Lord Armstrong, Margaret Thatcher's Cabinet Secretary and the ultimate Sir Humphrey, has died, aged 93.
-Gerald Scarfe remembers drawing the opening titles for Yes Minister, starring the original Sir Humphrey Appleby, played by Nigel Hawthorne
+Sydney Lotterby, producer and director of Yes Minister, has died at 93.
+Gerald Scarfe remembers drawing the opening titles and Sir Humphrey Appleby, played by Nigel Hawthorne

 In 1980, with pencils sharpened and sketchbook under my arm, I made my way to a BBC rehearsal room.